What does Google say about SEO?

 Martin Splitt Mar 30, 2026 ★★

-Studies show that fast websites have better retention and conversion rates.
-Speed depends partly on page size: the more data to transfer, the longer the transfer and processing time.
+Studies show that faster websites have better retention and conversion rates.
+Speed depends partly on page weight: the more data there is to transfer, the longer the network and processor take to process and display the content.

-Domain Age & History AI & SEO JavaScript & Technical SEO Web Performance
+Domain Age & History Content AI & SEO JavaScript & Technical SEO Web Performance Local Search

-Does structured data really slow down your crawl budget?
+Does network compression really improve your site's crawl budget?

 Martin Splitt Mar 30, 2026 ★★